 The FY08 tobacco cessation programming included an evaluation component which was included as part of the RFP.
 The Consultation Center in New Haven was awarded \$100,000 to evaluate the programs.

-Preliminary results show that 199 of the 625 program participants have already graduated and, of those, 30% stopped smoking and another 31% reduced their smoking.5
+Preliminary results show that 199 of the 625 program participants served as of June 2009 have already graduated and, of those, 30% stopped smoking and another 31% reduced their smoking.6